Thursday, 2 October 2025

 elegant and simple designs.

 The play of fabric was the show’s true focus.
-Wang’s mastery of material manipulation, a signature since her label’s founding in 2009, was once again evident.
-She worked linen, silk, and jacquard into shapes that seemed suspended between tailoring and sculpture.
-Nothing felt decorative; rather each fold or crease was part of the design.
+Wang’s mastery of material manipulation, a signature since she launched her label, was once again evident.
+She worked linen, silk, and jacquard into shapes that did not feel purely decorative, rather each fold and crease was part of the design.

 Texture added further dimension.
 Jackets carried a fine crinkle, suggesting fabric that had already lived; distressed knits recalled ancient lace.
 Embroidered details appeared faintly blurred, as though seen through a soft lens.
 Even the sharpest cut was tempered by imperfection, an aesthetic that aligns with the designer’s long-standing preference for the tactile and the timeworn.